top of page

 Building Community

 Night Eagle is a different kind of camp based on mutual responsibility and cooperation.
 Boys lean heavily on their fellow campers for support in meeting the challenges of every day life.
-Things may not be as easy or convenient as at home, so it's essential that everyone do his part.
+Things may not be as easy or convenient as at home, so it's essential that everyone does his part.

 Wood must be gathered and chopped, fires must be tended, and meals must be cooked.
 By working together, campers learn that everyone's help is necessary to keep the community strong, and the line between work and play fades into an exciting cooperative group spirit.